 - Schedule your mammogram at the end of your menstrual cycle when your breasts are least tender.
 The readings will be more accurate, the compression will be more comfortable, and when they compare films from year to year, they will be comparing breasts of similar status.

 - When possible, go to the same imaging center each year.
 If you move or change sites, bring your digital records with you, so that current mammograms can be compared to past images.

 - Make sure the center that is doing your mammogram is accredited by the American College of Radiology.
 This will ensure that accurate and safe dosages of radiation are being used.

 - Women who have a personal or family history of breast cancer should speak to their doctor about getting mammograms sooner.

-Magnetic resonance imaging (MRI) of the breast uses magnetic fields and radio waves to make computer 2-D and 3-D pictures of the breast.
-A contrast is given to provide metabolic information.
-A technologist will position the patient lying faced down on a concave table.
-Both breasts will be positioned in the concave opening of the table which contain a breast coil which helps create the pictures of the breasts.
+Magnetic resonance imaging (MRI) of the breast is a diagnostic tool that uses magnetic fields and radio waves to make digital 2-D and 3-D pictures of the breast.
+Sometimes a dye, known as contrast, is given to provide improve image clarity.
+A technologist will position the patient lying face down on a concave table.
+Both breasts will be positioned in the concave opening of the table which contains a breast coil which helps create the pictures of the breasts.

 Breast MRI Tips

 - Women who are at higher risk or have a personal or family history of breast cancer should speak to their doctor about having Breast MRIs with routine mammography.